 If you love UV sanitizing devices, this might be your next bottle.
 LARQ's bottlecap is equipped with UV-C LED lights that are designed to purify up to 99.99 percent of contaminates in your water.
 The bottle is set to self-clean every two hours and its double-walled vacuum insulation keeps drinks cold for 24 hours or hot for 12 hours.

 Sometimes all it takes to implement a new habit is having it front and center — like that basket of fruit on the counter or setting your gym clothes out the night before.
-The same can be said for having a big jug of freshly filtered water sitting on your counter or in your fridge, ready to pour into a glass.
-This “smart” pitcher is power activated so it instantly filters a one gallon (or 16 cup) carafe without the painful drip by drip process of your standard water pitchers.
-Added bonus: it removes 10 times more contaminants, including over 99 percent of lead.
+The same can be said for having a big jug of freshly-filtered water sitting on your counter or in your fridge, ready to pour into a glass.
+This “smart” pitcher is power-activated so it instantly filters a one-gallon (or 16-cup) carafe without the painful drip by drip process of your standard water pitchers.
+Added bonus: It removes 10 times more contaminants, including over 99 percent of lead, according to the brand.
 The one-gallon dispenser is perfect for the counter, while the half-gallon (8 cup) dispenser fits in the refrigerator door.